long-covid-hg/META_ANALYSIS/README.md

 Make configuration files for meta.wdl

+##OBS!
+This script is not prioritising the different phenotypes correctly for the meta-analyses - has to be fixed before using##
-Run a script generating a list of the munged summary stat files to meta-analyse (config_meta_F4.tsv) [$jobid is the HEX ID from the munge job, or if you have munged in several jobs, add each of those separated by spaces]
+##Run a script generating a list of the munged summary stat files to meta-analyse (config_meta_F4.tsv) [$jobid is the HEX ID from the munge job, or if you have munged in several jobs, add each of those separated by spaces]
-[DataFreeze is still hard-coded in the scripts generate_makejson_input.sh and makejson.py - change if you're running other than DF4]
+[DataFreeze is still hard-coded in the scripts generate_makejson_input.sh and makejson.py - change if you're running other than DF4]##
 ```
-scripts/generate_makejson_input.sh ${jobid}
+##scripts/generate_makejson_input.sh ${jobid}##
 ```

 Create a .json file for each meta-analysis phenotype